-David W. Leibovitch focuses his practice on patent prosecution, freedom-to-operate and invalidity opinions, and post-grant proceedings.
+David W. Leibovitch focuses his practice on patent prosecution, freedom-to-operate and invalidity opinions, post-grant proceedings at the U.S. Patent and Trademark Office, and district court patent litigation.
 He has experience assisting Fortune 500 companies, medium-sized enterprises, small businesses and micro-entities with patent matters.
 David has also participated in intellectual property due diligence investigations to assist with possible mergers and acquisitions.

-In post-grant proceedings, David has helped draft patent owners’ preliminary responses, and assisted with appeals to the Federal Circuits.
+In post-grant proceedings, David has developed invalidity positions for petitioners and drafted preliminary responses for patent owners.
+David also assisted with appeals to the Federal Circuits.

 Prior to joining Buchanan, David was a patent agent with an intellectual property law firm in Washington, DC, where he gained experience in patent prosecution.
 He focused his practice on medical devices including insulin pumps and continuous glucose monitors, mobile technology, and telecommunications systems.
 He drafted and prosecuted patent applications, prepared patent opinions, performed legal research and conducted document review.